-This Commercial Harvest Plan will be in effect from September 1, 2021 to August 31, 2022.
+This Commercial Harvest Plan will be in effect from September 1, 2022 to August 31, 2023.
 Previous IFMPs have run multiple years.
-In order to address changes in biomass and markets in a timely manner an annual plan has been implemented.
+In order to address changes in biomass and markets in a timely manner an annual plan has been implemented since 2021.
 There may be updates to many sections of the Commercial Harvest Plan.
 Fish harvesters are advised to carefully review all information.

-- Fishing Season: The 2021/22 IFMP will be in effect from September 1, 2021 to August 31, 2022.
-See Section 3. - Commercial Total Allowable Catch (TAC) (changed): An annual commercial TAC has been set at 293.4 tonnes (646,800 lbs).
-Increased from last management plan set at 262.3 tonnes (578,200 lbs).
-See Section 3. - Individual Quota (changed): The annual individual quotas (IQ) will equal 1/49th of the coast-wide commercial TAC or 5.99 tonnes (13,200 lbs) per licence.
-Increased from last management plan set at 5.35 tonnes (11,800).
-See Section 3. - Quota Area Split (changed): Areas 12 and 19 have each been split into two quota management areas to help distribute effort.
-The overall quota has increased.
-See Section 3 and Appendix 8. - Exploratory Quotas (new): New fishing areas have been added to the Management Plan.
-These include portions of Areas 14, 15, 16 and all of 28.
-Along with previously fished Area 11 these areas will be fished under an exploratory protocol.
+- Fishing Season: The 2022/23 IFMP will be in effect from September 1, 2022 to August 31, 2023.
+See Section 3. - Commercial Total Allowable Catch (TAC) (changed): An annual commercial TAC has been set at 308.9 tonnes (681,100 lbs).
+Increased from last management plan set at 293.4 tonnes (646,800 lbs).
+See Section 3. - Individual Quota (changed): The annual individual quotas (IQ) will equal 1/49th of the coast-wide commercial TAC or 6.30 tonnes (13,900 lbs) per licence.
+Increased from last management plan set at 5.99 tonnes (13,200).
+See Section 3. - New Quota Areas: Quota has been added to Cape Lazo (ptn Area 14), previously an exploratory quota. - Exploratory Quotas: Allison Harbour (Area 11) and the Sunshine Coast (ptn of Area 14, Area 16 and 28) remain as exploratory quotas.
+Cape Lazo (ptn.
+Area 14) will also hold an exploratory option above the set quota.
+These areas will be fished under an exploratory protocol.
 Opening these areas does not increase the Total Allowable Catch (TAC) but allows for opportunity to look for new fishing locations.
 Any product harvested from these areas will remove quota from existing areas.
-See Section 3.3 - Licence Stacking (unchanged): The licence stacking limit will continue to be waived for the 2021/22 IFMP. - Seasonal Research Closures: Specific areas of the coast may be closed temporarily or be delayed in opening to allow for research surveys.
+See Section 3.3 - Licence Stacking (unchanged): The licence stacking limit will continue to be waived for the 2022/23 IFMP. - Seasonal Research Closures: Specific areas of the coast may be closed temporarily or be delayed in opening to allow for research surveys.
 Area descriptions Section 6.
 Notification of closure will be through Fishery Notices.